snowch/vast-docker-compose-examples/demos/streaming_lakehouse/SETUP_INSTRUCTIONS.md

   - **VastDB Table Name**:Your Database Table name
   - **Schema Merge**: Union

+### Run: Publish to Kafka

 Let's start running these processsors.

 - Right click: _NiFi_Flow ⟫ Streaming ⟫ Publish to Kafka_ Process Group
   - Click enable
   - Open the Redpanda console with your browser: http://DOCKER_HOST_OR_IP:28080
   - Verify you have a `streaming-demo` topic that is getting a new stream of data

+### Run: Consume from Kafka

+The **Consumer from Kafka** flow has separate workflows for two kafka topic.
+In this section we focus on the first topic `streaming-demo`.

+- Open the _NiFi_Flow ⟫ Streaming ⟫ Consume from Kafka_ Process Group
+- Right click and start the processor _ConsumeKafka - streaming-demo_.
+- Navigate to the Redpanda Kafka console
+  - Observe the consumers on the 'streaming-demo' topic, there should be one with an id `demogroup`
+  - The state of the consumer should be stable, if it isn't wait.
+This can take [some time](https://www.redpanda.com/guides/kafka-performance-kafka-rebalancing)
+-
+-

 ## More coming soon ...